gkorpal/gkorpal.github.io/_drafts/post-draft.md

 |Warranty | 1 year  (ChromeOS updates until June 2026)| 1 year |
 |Bottomline | Mobility (Fanless, 0.66" thin and 2.8 lbs) | Sturdy and easy to upgrade (user manual has full details) |

-I considered this an upgrade since it offered better mobility and screen.
+I considered this as an upgrade since it offered better mobility and screen.
+The thing which I hate the most about the Chromebook is that the browser uses 90% of the available RAM irrespective of how many tabs are open or the total RAM the computer has.
+Also, one wrong browser extension can lead to random crashes.
+And the stupidest thing is the lack of local trash/recycle-bin folder just like Android, so deleted files can't be recovered (i.e. make a Downloads folder on Google Drive instead of using the local drive folder).

 ## LaTeX Setup in Chromebook